Table of contents[Show/Hide]

 Policies On Challenged Materials

-SSIS is committed to providing students with the resources necessary to become lifelong learners and educated global citizens.
+SSIS is committed to providing students with the resources necessary for the intellectual and personal development of each student to become lifelong learners and educated global citizens.
 This commitment favors a wide range of viewpoints and materials held in the SSIS collection.

 In the event that a library resource is challenged, the following procedures will be implemented: